The Elder Scrolls Online : PVP Guide

 - Arcane University: Added with Horns of the Reach DLC

-It is worth noting that even though some battleground content was added with different DLC's, it is not necessary to own any DLC's to get into battlegrounds.
+It is worth noting that some battleground content was added with different DLC's, so it is necessary to own any the Morrowind DLC to get into battlegrounds.

-To get into battlegrounds, just open up the Activity Finder and you'll see the option there.
+** To get into battlegrounds, just open up the Group and Activity Finder and you'll see the option there. **

 TESO's world PVP takes place in a specific zone: a very large portion of the world dedicated to PVP; this zone is called Cyrodil.

 PVP in Cyrodil involves massive conflicts of hundreds of players at a time.
 There are seige engines, control points, and intense battle to determine who will be crowned as Emperor of Cyrodil!